ryankanno/ansible-roles/README.md

     the apt role.
 Most of the default package variables are up to date so they require an updated apt cache.
 I generally don't include update_cache in individual apt module calls - just to keep things simple.
-I also removed the apt meta dependency to make things more explcit and being able to just call it once for the entire playbook.
+I also removed the apt meta dependency to make things more explicit.